Advertiser Disclosure

 Image Credit: Emirates

 With this change, Emirates is doing something other airlines already do.
 Among the few carriers that offer first class — 1 step above business — Air France notoriously restricts mileage redemptions in first class only to Platinum and above members of its own Flying Blue loyalty program.
-Swiss Air Lines, although with a first class less storied than Air France’s coveted La Première, also limits awards in first to flyers who have HON Circle status, the highest in the Miles & More program.
+SWISS, although with a first class less storied than Air France’s coveted La Première, also limits awards in first to flyers who have HON Circle status, the highest in the Miles & More program.

 While Emirates didn’t specify that first class awards booked with partner programs are also restricted to elite members, it seems clear that they will be.